Camp Crane: Training

 Those who had volunteered to go "over there" were frustrated when the Army did not quickly ship them to Europe and became bored with repetitive tasks, such as marching day after day.
 An auxiliary camp was established in August 1917 at Kern's Mill, about eight miles north of Allentown, and at Belzwood, five miles west of Norristown to take the overflow from Camp Crane.
 To provide even more space, in November a site was set up in-between Heilerman's Crossing and Guth's Station as if they were in trenches in France.
 Known as Guth Station, the trainees established an underground city, digging in about eight feet deep into the fields and erecting small shacks where they installed small stoves.
-The recruits found living in the mud and dirt trenches there to be particularly vexsome, but it was a good simulation of what they would find on the Western Front.
+The recruits found living in the mud and dirt trenches there to be particularly vexing, but it was a good simulation of what they would find on the Western Front.

 For recreation, Camp Crane established football, tennis and track teams.
 The city of Allentown established a "Big Brother" program to work with young men in Allentown.
 Also the local YMCA provided phonographs, books and magazines.
 People invited recruits into their private homes for evenings away from the Camp, and local establishments held dances and other social outings.

 In time Camp Crane graduates did make it "over there."
 The first contingent (Section) arrived in France on 21 August 1917, commanded by Colonel Jones, who left Camp Crane to head up the USAAS in France from headquarters in Paris.
 On 26 September, the commander in chief, A. E. F., requested that an additional 10 sections be sent to France as soon as possible, in addition to the 20 sections already there, plus 300 unassigned recruits.
 Each section was composed of approximately "45 men, 20 Ford M1917 ambulances, 1 Ford touring car, 1 truck, and a kitchen trailer".

 Additional sections were deployed to France and also Italy from Camp Crane as they graduated.
 On 26 August 1918, the commanding officer at Camp Crane reported that 82 sections had been sent overseas and 8 had been disbanded, but that 31 sections were being organized and motor transport for them secured.
 The last contingent was sent to France on 2 November 1918.
 A total of 95 separate Sections were trained in Allentown and deployed to France; 22 were sent to Italy.